antzm/pi-calculation/README.md

 # pi-calculation

-A small script to calculate the PI number = 3,14159
+This is a small script to calculate the PI number = 3,14159

 Pi (Greek π) calculation is based on the calculation of a sum of an infinite series.